guitrena/Rental-Market-in-Valencia/README.md

 ### 1.1.
 Webscrapping

-> As commented before, the data concerning this topic is very difficult to retrieve.
-The most important renting companies invest a lot of money in preventing others to obtain this information from their website.
-After trying to avoid the security levels of the top companies with no succes, we were able to webscrap a second tier website with less quantity of observations.
+> As mentioned earlier, data on this topic is difficult to obtain.
+Major rental companies invest heavily in preventing others from scraping their websites.
+After failing to bypass the top companies' security measures, we managed to scrape data from a second-tier website with fewer observations.
 >
-> The tools used to obtain this data where:
+> The tools used for data retrieval were:
->> **Selenium: to open and scroll the pages to avoid lazy loading and take the html file**
+>> **Selenium: to open and scroll through pages, avoiding lazy loading and retrieving the HTML file.**
 >>
->> **Beatiful Soup: to retrieve the information required**
+>> **Beatiful Soup: to extract the necessary information.**
 >
-> #### The webscraping codes and the datasets obtained are hidden for legal reasons
+> #### The web scraping code and datasets are not shared for legal reasons.

 ### 1.2.
 Data restructuring

-> This part is just to present the _**Data_restructuring.ipynb**_ file.
-This file is specifically designed to help the interested parts the information retrieved from the website without sharing the webscraping codes and the datasets obtained.
+> This section introduces the _**Data_restructuring.ipynb**_ file, which is designed to help stakeholders better understand the information retrieved from the website without sharing the scraping code or datasets.

 ### 1.3 Nan values filling

-> Commonly, when working with data not always every feature has all its values completed and this is no exception.
-Different strategies where used in this case to fill the missing values and they are presented in the **_Data_exploration.ipynb_** file.
-But, some of them are interesting enough to comment them.
+> It's common when working with data to encounter incomplete features, and this case is no exception.
+Various strategies were used to fill the missing values, which are detailed in the _**Data_exploration.ipynb**_ file.
+Some of the more interesting methods are worth highlighting.
 >
-> At first sight, features like number of rooms and surface seem very important.
-That is why a simple imputer in this case does not work very well.
-More creative ways are needed that is why some ratios were calculated to estimate these missing values.
+> At first glance, features like the number of rooms and surface area are very important, so a simple imputer may not work well.
+More creative approaches were needed, such as calculating ratios to estimate missing values.
->> We focus on the filling of the surface as an example to better understand this concept.
-Using the observations where the data was complete, a **ratio between the surface and the different spaces** of the house was calculated. **These different spaces were weighted** to simulate the proportions of each one of them compared to a room.
-The following ecuation defines this constant.
+>> For instance, to fill in missing surface area values, we used observations where data was complete to calculate a **ratio between the surface area and different parts of the house.
+These spaces were weighted** based on their size relative to a room.
+The equation below defines this constant:
 >>
 >> $$Ratio = \frac{1}{n} \times \sum_{k=1}^n  \frac{Surface_k [m^2]}{1 \times Rooms_k + 0,5 \times Bathrooms_k + 0,75 \times Terrace_k + 0,25 \times Balcony_k} $$
 >>
->> After obtaining this ratio, for the offers that had the number of spaces complete but no surface, we were able to estimate it by multiplying their weighted values by this ratio.
+>> After calculating this ratio, for listings where the number of rooms was known but the surface area was missing, we estimated it by multiplying their weighted values by the ratio.
 >>
 >> $$Surface Estimation_k = Ratio \times (Rooms_k + 0,5 \times Bathrooms_k + 0,75 \times Terrace_k + 0,25 \times Balcony_k)$$